riboviz/workshop-2021-07-02/RiboVizHandsOnWalkthrough.md

 The output from applying `cutadapt` in the sample's FASTQ file, `trim.fq` is also in this directory.

-`.command.sh` contains the command that Nextflow ran and `.exitcode` contains the exit code from the command. `.command.out` and `.command.err` contain any output or error messages printed when the above command was run.
+`.command.sh` contains the invocation of `cutadapt` that Nextflow ran and `.exitcode` contains the exit code from the command. `.command.out` and `.command.err` contain any output or error messages printed when the above command was run.
 The contents of these files were what we saw when running `nextflow log` to access the `script`, `exit`, `stdout` and `stderr` log fields earlier.
 I mentioned earlier that only the first few lines of the output and error messages captured were displayed by `nextflow log`.
 If we need to see their entire contents we can view these, for example:

 ```console
 $ cat /home/ubuntu/riboviz/work/3d/5bcc6780442d00c216c5c1c116ea90/.command.out